New Orleans Launches ‘Death Care Task Force’ To Tackle Coronavirus Burials

 Meanwhile, it looks as if, for now anyway, New Orleans and surrounding communities will have enough space in their morgues and funeral homes to handle the expected surge of bodies.

-As of Tuesday afternoon, 582 people had died in Louisiana from the pandemic, including 185 in New Orleans and 137 in the surrounding Jefferson Parish.
+As of Tuesday afternoon, 582 people had died in Louisiana from the pandemic, including 185 in New Orleans and 137 in Jefferson Parish.